 Hitfilm Express is the best free video editing software, as its high-energy style appeals to budding filmmakers who want to put a special touch on a personal event or get creative with a video blog, but it's still easy enough for the adventurous friends-and-family crowd.

-The latest version, Hitfilm Express 14, now supports resolutions up to 4K, GPU-accelerated decoding on Nvidia, AMD, and Intel graphics cards (on PCs only), changes to the interface, and native support for Dolby AC3 audio.
+Hitfilm Express also supports resolutions up to 4K, GPU-accelerated decoding on Nvidia, AMD, and Intel graphics cards (on PCs only), changes to the interface, and native support for Dolby AC3 audio.
 It also supports VEGAS files and effects.
-And, it has a new light interface—but if you prefer a dark interface, that'll set you back $9.
+And, it has a light interface—but if you prefer a dark interface, that'll set you back $9.

 Other great features include the ability to create your own lightsaber battles, support for 4K video, as well as such features as 3D effects, 360-degree video editing and lens distortion correction from action cameras.
 You can also purchase a number of add-on packs, starting at around $10, to add functionality to the program.